What You Need to Know About Mechanic, and Repairer Supervisor

 Types of Mechanic & Repairer Supervisor Jobs

-There were about 462,200 jobs for Mechanic, and Repairer Supervisor in 2016 (in the United States).
+In 2016, there was an estimated number of 462,200 jobs in the United States for Mechanic, and Repairer Supervisor.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 32,800 new jobs for Mechanic, and Repairer Supervisor by 2026.
-There will be an estimated 43,400 positions for Mechanic & Repairer Supervisor per year.
+The BLS estimates 43,400 yearly job openings in this field.

 The states with the most job growth for Mechanic & Repairer Supervisor are Utah, Nevada, and Texas.
 Watch out if you plan on working in Maine, Kansas, or Ohio.
 These states have the worst job growth for this type of profession.